anurags92/karlmcguire.com/posts/the-timid-innovation-cycle/content.md

 ## The timid innovation cycle

-The timid innovation cycle is loop of four things:
+The timid innovation cycle is a feedback loop comprising of three things:

 1. Lack of self awareness
 2. Information seeking
 3. Fear of missing out

-4. Repeat
+I'm speaking from experience as this has been my life for the past year.

-I'm speaking from experience here as this has been my life for the past year.
+When I noticed other people falling into the same trap, I realized it might be more widespread than I thought.
-I've noticed it's not just me either -- so hopefully this can shed some light on the problem and possible solutions.
+Hopefully this can shed some light on the problem.

 ### 1. Lack of self awareness